 If you switch cat food brands, something in the new product could irritate your cat’s stomach.
 Switching from a dry-food-only diet to canned food can also cause vomiting, because canned food is quite rich compared to dry.
 Try switching back to the old food to see if the vomiting stops.

 If you have plants in your house, your cat may get the urge to chew on the leaves.
 Be sure that the plants in your home are non-toxic to cats.
 Consider planting a cat grass garden so your feline friend will leave your houseplants alone.

 Heavy worm infestations can cause vomiting.
 If you see evidence of worms in your cat’s vomit or feces, get to your vet and get some deworming medicine.
 You may pay more up front for the stuff your vet provides, but in the long run you’ll save because you won’t be buying dose after dose of ineffective over-the-counter remedies.

 Some cats eat plastic, paper, cat toys, rubber bands, clothes, or whatever they can get their mouths on.
 If you suspect that your cat has eaten a foreign object, call your vet right away, because this can be a life-threatening situation.

-A word of warning: Vomiting can also be caused by poisoning or by very serious diseases.
+A word of warning: Cat vomiting can also be caused by poisoning or by very serious diseases.
 If you suspect your cat has eaten something toxic, call your vet right away for first-aid instructions.
-If your cat's vomit is bloody or black like coffee grounds, get to the vet immediately.
+If your cat’s vomit is bloody or black like coffee grounds, get to the vet immediately.
 If your cat is vomiting every day, refusing to eat or drink, behaving oddly, or isn’t grooming properly, call the vet and get him in for an appointment as soon as possible.